TheStalwart/opinionated-logbook/content/trips/2025/eastern-europe.md

 In a bit over one hour of riding i parked the bike near two POIs and a couple places that serve breakfast.

 The first location was [Papugarnia Krupówki Zakopane](https://maps.app.goo.gl/mGTJU8ndQHgKKn377) and it was a massive disappointment.
 I visited Papugarnia locations in other cities previously, but this one was a very small chicken coop, the birds were loud and not very social.
-As i'm writing this the next day, i discovered there are _two_ Papugarnia locations in Zakopane, and the other one looks much bigger and better equipped for well-being of birds.
+As I'm writing this the next day, i discovered there are _two_ Papugarnia locations in Zakopane, and the other one looks much bigger and better equipped for well-being of birds.

 [MYSZOGRÓD ZAKOPANE](https://maps.app.goo.gl/1zci5zaEroXH3AU28) was excellent.
 It had the vibe of model railroad diorama venues - it was very fun to see structures built for the mice.
 Some spots seemed unreachable at first, like a helicopter with a rope hanging down, but then you notice mice inside, that obviously had no other option to get there.
 There were some information tablets with very basic info about different species of mice.